It’s not always obvious what kills your productivity or even goes beyond that to become a part of toxic productivity.

 Research gives us controversial information on this subject.
 They say that chatty colleagues are the biggest distraction, and that sitting in a cubicle is distractive, too.
 Of course, that’s very useful information, but how can an employee benefit from that?
 Let’s look at the facts.

 On the one hand, a survey held by Ask.com found that 61% of U.S. employees agree that noisy co-workers are the biggest office distraction and productivity killer.
 Many employers use open space to integrate their workers into ongoing projects.
-But the reality is, when you are working in a big open space, there will always be someone who laughs loudly, constantly interrupts you or walks around.
+But the reality is that when you are working in a big open space, there will always be someone who laughs loudly, constantly interrupts you, or walks around.
 For that reason, 86% of employees would prefer to work alone to boost productivity.

 On the other hand, one third of office workers believe they will have more productive things to do in an “open room”, as opposed to a cubicle environment.
 Many people say that it is hard to be efficient and creative in that type of setting.
 Cubicles are great for maximizing office space, but working in a cube is not exciting or inspiring.

-Solution: There are always limits of working space, but employers can help their workers to become more flexible.
+Solution: There are always limits to working space, but employers can help their workers become more flexible.
 You should at least try to create a “silence room” or a “silence corner” where people don’t talk at all, but just work in silence.
 If it’s impossible or if this idea fails, there are always noise-cancelling headphones.

 Tip # 2: Social networking sites vs limited Internet access

 Access to social networking sites at work.
 To be or not to be?
 Such a complicated issue… Let’s see what the statistics can tell us.
 Alert!
-Many facts and numbers!
+Many facts and figures!